ministryofjustice/hmpps-probation-integration-services/README.md

 * Separate overlapping domain concepts by creating smaller, more focused services
 * Simplify the developer experience by unifying common approaches and streamlining workflows

-## Design Decisions
-* Each service serves one, and only one, client
-* Services have a single well-defined purpose
-* Entities/projections are defined using domain-specific language (e.g. CaseNote, not Contact)

-Additional decision records can be found in [this repository](doc/adr), and in [Confluence](https://dsdmoj.atlassian.net/wiki/spaces/PINT/pages/4029808725/Architecture+Decisions).

 ## Tooling
 * Code is written in [Kotlin](https://kotlinlang.org/), using [Spring Boot](https://spring.io/projects/spring-boot)
 * Built and tested as a multi-project [Gradle](https://gradle.org/) build